shaneholloman/mcp-server-kagi-search/README.md

       ],
       "env": {
         "KAGI_API_KEY": "YOUR_API_KEY_HERE"
-        "KAGI_SUMMARIZER_ENGINE": "YOUR_API_KEY_HERE" // Defaults to "cecil" engine if env var not present }
+        "KAGI_SUMMARIZER_ENGINE": "YOUR_ENGINE_CHOICE_HERE" // Defaults to "cecil" engine if env var not present }
     }
   }